zcyphygeodesy/GeodeicGreenestmLoadeffect/README.md

 ## Fortran codes for landwater and load effect monitoring from heterogeneous variations by Green’s integral
 https://www.zcyphygeodesy.com/en/h-nd-145.html
 ## [Algorithm purpose]
-    Using various heterogeneous geodetic variation time series as the observations and the load Green's integral as the geodynamic constraints, estimate the regional surface load equivalent water height (EWH) and all-element load effect grid time series (usually employed to represent regional time-varying gravity field).
+&emsp;```Using various heterogeneous geodetic variation time series as the observations and the load Green's integral as the geodynamic constraints, estimate the regional surface load equivalent water height (EWH) and all-element load effect grid time series (usually employed to represent regional time-varying gravity field).```
-    It is technically required that the long wave parts of the load effects on geodetic variations should be removed to satisfy the local Green’s integral condition.
+&emsp;```It is technically required that the long wave parts of the load effects on geodetic variations should be removed to satisfy the local Green’s integral condition.```
-    The geodetic variations here can be one or more of the following five types of variations.
-(1) Height anomaly variations (mm) from GNSS-leveling monitoring network, (2) disturbance gravity variations (μGal) from GNSS-gravity monitoring network or CORS-gravity tide stations, (3) ground gravity variations (μGal) from gravity monitoring network or gravity tide stations, (4) ellipsoidal height variations (mm) from CORS network or GNSS monitoring network, and (5) normal or orthometric height variations (mm) from leveling monitoring network.
+&emsp;```The geodetic variations here can be one or more of the following five types of variations.
+(1) Height anomaly variations (mm) from GNSS-leveling monitoring network, (2) disturbance gravity variations (μGal) from GNSS-gravity monitoring network or CORS-gravity tide stations, (3) ground gravity variations (μGal) from gravity monitoring network or gravity tide stations, (4) ellipsoidal height variations (mm) from CORS network or GNSS monitoring network, and (5) normal or orthometric height variations (mm) from leveling monitoring network.```
 ![](https://24192633.s21i.faiusr.com/2/ABUIABACGAAgtbbQuQYolb-olQIwlg44ugk.jpg)
 ## [Geophysical models]
     The Green function file LoadGreen.txt of the load indirect effect on all-element geodetic variations.